iturdikulov/dev/README.md

 - sudo access
 - added additional repositories in "Software & Update" or in /etc/sources.list (contrib, non-free, non-free-firmware)

-On Debian you might need to add user to sudo group and reboot.
+On Debian you might need to add user into sudo group and reboot.

 ```
 su -